Word Meanings - RECKON - Book Publishers vocabulary database

 One who appraises; esp., a person appointed and sworn to estimate and fix the value of goods or estates. - COUNTERACTIVE

-Tending to counteract. - COUNTERFLEURY
+Tending to counteract. - MISJUDGE

 Counterflory. - COUNTERVIEW

 1. An opposite or opposing view; opposition; a posture in which two persons front each other.
 Within the gates of hell sat Death and Sin, In counterview.
-Milton M. Peisse has ably advocated the counterview in his preface and appendixx. - MISJUDGE
+Milton M. Peisse has ably advocated the counterview in his preface and appendixx. - COUNTABLE

 Capable of being numbered. - COUNTER WEIGHT